Housing Society: Procedure for Recovery of Non-Payment of Dues

 - The Recovery Certificate is presented to the Recovery Officer who then sends a detailed demand notice for attaching the concerned member’s movable property to the Sales Officer.

 - As soon as the Sales officer receives the demand notice, he visits the property of the concerned member and prepares an inventory of the movable property.
 The inventory is handed over to the defaulter member who is then required to serve the demand notice.

 - If the concerned member fails to pay the dues immediately on issuing of the demand notice or still argues to pay the dues and is not willing to clear the outstanding dues, the movable property of the concerned member can be seized by the Sales officer without waiting any longer.

 - The seized property will then be auctioned by the Sales officer and an appropriate date, time and place will be fixed for the same.
-The sale proceeds received by the auctioning of the member’s property can then be used to clear the outstanding dues outstanding dues payable by the defaulting member to the society.
+The sale proceeds received by the auctioning of the member’s property can then be used to clear the outstanding dues payable by the defaulting member to the society.

 This is the entire step by step process that has to be followed exactly in the given manner in case any society member fails to pay the dues on time even after several warnings and reminders.

-Are you Searching for the BEST apartment management system for your Apartment Complex?
+Are you searching for the BEST apartment management system for your Apartment Complex?

 Neighbium is a Cloud-Based Secured Platform to manage every aspect of your Society operations!